BUPTAntiRiver/vaults/default/bupt/OS/Operating System Crash Course.md

 #### Virtualizing Privileged Instructions
 OS in virtual machine can no longer execute privileged instructions.
 For those instructions that cause an *exception*, we trap into VMM, take care of business, return to OS in VM.
 For those that do not cause an exception, different VMM has different methods.
 And hardware also has supported new CPU mode, instructions to do **trap and emulate**.
+In real OS, when we try to run privileged instructions, we interrupt to hardware, it catches info and then transfer control to OS, finally OS handles and return.
+However in VM, we don't have such hardware to do the intermediate work for us.
+Instead we let VMM to do this.
+It catches interrupts and call corresponding handler installed in VM OS.
 #### Virtualizing the CPU
 VMM needs to multiplex VM on CPU, time slice the VM, each VM will slice its OS/application during its quantum.
 And use a typically relative simple scheduler: Round Robin, working-conserving (give unused quantum to other VM).
 #### Virtualizing Events